SunilSherkhane/Single-Site-Maintenance-Page/README.md

 # Single-Site-Maintenance-Page
-This is a Single Site Maintenance html file
+This is a Single Site Maintenance html.

 Save your logo in "uploads" folder and name it as "logo.png"

 Important websites: